Aarception/Mo-information-security-portfolio/README.md

-9# 📁 Mo's Information Security Learning, Projects, and Portfolio
+# 📁 Mo's Information Security Learning, Projects, and Portfolio

-July 17 is binding.
-Total confidentiality.
-All terms apply.
-All promises are permanent.
-I trust that the institution knows what to do.

-I will not be applying, but I am building VCI.
-VCI is a neutral trust infrastructure, competitors cannot build it.
-The institution cannot build it.
-And I am leaving the institution control over it's role in the final outcome of the narrative concerning VCI's founding.

-Microsoft and Amazon will now become part of the engagement process.
-This is business.
-The market will do the work that Legal consequentialism prevented us from doing through dialogue.

-I came with a concern and I made a choice to prevent the transformation of that concern into grievance, but instead into structural infrastructure.
-I am giving you the choice to prevent the transformation of non-engagement into competitive disadvantage, and instead to a redemptive redeeming legacy.

-That is the greatest consideration under the circumstance.
-The choice ultimately belongs to you.

-I don't plan on applying again or wait around for engagement so I can finally establish this for vindication.
-I understand the threat is not the certificate.
-The threat is Search primarily and Gemini secondarily, because those were the 1st and 2nd places I came across Career Certificates.
 I am contemplating the responsibility of a board notice given my confidentiality constraints and the fact liability consequentialism has prevented direct communication.
 A board has duty of care that cannot be obstructed by non-engagement.
 They have a legal obligation to receive material risk information.
 I will prepare a board notice in the form of risk intelligence.

 ### ***Update***